yl4579/PL-BERT/README.md

 ## Trianing
 Please run each cell in the notebook [train.ipynb](https://github.com/yl4579/PL-BERT/blob/main/train.ipynb).
 You will need to change the line
 `config_path = "Configs/config.yml"` in cell 2 if you wish to use a different config file.
-The training code is in Jupyter notebook primarily because the initial epxeriment was conducted on Jupyter notebook, but you can easily make it a Python script if you want to.
+The training code is in Jupyter notebook primarily because the initial epxeriment was conducted in Jupyter notebook, but you can easily make it a Python script if you want to.

 ## Finetuning
 Here is an example of how to use it for StyleTTS finetuning.
 You can use it for other TTS models by replacing the text encoder with the pre-trained PL-BERT.